 |Pedunculated||Fibroids that grow on a small stalk that connects them to the inner or outer wall of the uterus.|

 Although no precise answers exist for the development of uterine fibroid tumors, there is a link between fibroids and estrogen production.
-Fibroids do not develop until the body begins producing estrogen during the onset of menstruation.
+Fibroids develop when the body begins producing estrogen during the onset of menstruation.
 During the reproductive years, hormonal imbalance can cause fibroids to form and grow.
 Hormonal imbalance occurs when estrogen and progesterone are not present in the proper proportions, often referred to as estrogen dominance.
-The most common imbalance that causes fibroids is low progesterone in ratio to estrogen, which is often too high.
+The most common imbalance that causes fibroids is a low-progesterone, high-estrogen ratio.

-Progesterone production decreases during the 30s and 40s.
+Progesterone production decreases during a woman's 30s and 40s.
 When additional estrogens, such as the type found in birth control pills, hormone replacement therapy, and plant and environmental estrogens are brought into the mix, hormonal imbalance often occurs.
-Additionally, fibroid tumors may grow very quickly during pregnancy when the body is producing extra estrogen.
+Additionally, fibroid tumors may grow very quickly during pregnancy since the body is producing extra estrogen.

-Fibroids sometimes shrink and disappear after menopause when the body stops producing as much estrogen.
-However, if a woman has used hormone replacement therapy for many years, there is a possibility that she may have an excess of stored estrogen that can prevent fibroids from shrinking after menopause.
+Fibroids sometimes shrink and disappear after menopause due to reduced estrogen production.
+However, if a woman has used hormone replacement therapy for many years, there is a possibility that an excess of stored estrogen can prevent fibroids from shrinking after menopause.
 A woman will almost never develop fibroid tumors after menopause.

 I am the founder and owner of Energetic Nutrition, which began in 1996.
 This is my story of finding a natural alternative to shrink my fibroid tumors.

-I had fairly large uterine fibroid tumor and some small tumors.
-I used a systemic enzyme product, Vitalzym to shrunk the tumors to a manageable size in 6 weeks, and obtain further shrinkage over time.
-I was able to avoid a hysterectomy that I desperately did not want.
+I had a fairly large uterine fibroid tumor and some small tumors.
+I used a systemic enzyme product, Vitalzym which shrunk the tumors to a manageable size in 6 weeks, and then obtained further shrinkage over time.
+I was able to avoid a hysterectomy—something I desperately did not want.
 I later added hormone balancing supplements to maintain the size of the fibroid.

 I was diagnosed with a grapefruit size fibroid in early 2012.
-Was advised my options were to have a hysterectomy or wait until menopause when lower estrogen will naturally shrink the fibroid.
-Didn't like these options so researched natural ways to reduce fibroids.
-Found the energeticnutrition.com website and read about Vitalzym.
-Within 6 weeks of taking 10 capsules per day for 4 weeks and 15 per day for 2 weeks, I no longer felt bloated, lost a few pounds and cannot feel the fibroid anymore.
+My options were to have a hysterectomy or wait until menopause when lower estrogen would naturally shrink the fibroid.
+I didn't like those options so researched natural ways to reduce fibroids and found the energeticnutrition.com website and read about Vitalzym.
+Within 6 weeks (of taking 10 capsules per day for 4 weeks and 15 per day for 2 weeks), I no longer felt bloated, lost a few pounds, and could not feel the fibroid anymore.
 I'm back to wearing my former pant size.
 What a great outcome!
 I can't wait to return to my physician to discuss enzyme therapy as an treatment option for fibroids.
 I'm so happy this product worked for me.
 Kind regards.

 I tried Vitalzym approximately 7 weeks ago because I was scheduled for an outpatient procedure as a result of large fibroids.
-My gynecologist suggested I consider a hysterectomy to prevent future complications of the same kind I am currently dealing with.
-The testimonials for Vitalzym sounded hopeful and the cost was minimal compared to the cost of medical procedures.
+My gynecologist suggested I consider a hysterectomy to prevent future complications ...
 After 4-5 weeks of taking Vitalzym, I returned to my gynecologist for a pre-op appointment.
-Following her examination. my gynecologist determined the outpatient procedure was no longer necessary as the fibroids had reduced in size enough that the previously existing complications no longer existed.
-She had no explanation for the reduction in size of the fibroids but asked for the information that I had printed from your website on Vitalzym.
-I will continue to take Vitalzym as a maintenance measure and will recommend it to anyone who experiences the same condition I have.
+Following her examination, my gynecologist determined the outpatient procedure was no longer necessary as the fibroids had reduced in size and complications no longer existed.
+She had no explanation for the reduction in size of the fibroids but asked for the information that I had about Vitalzym.
+I will continue to take Vitalzym as a maintenance measure.

-In 2009 I was diagnosed with a couple of fibroid tumors (softball, tennis ball and ping pong ball sizes).
+In 2009, I was diagnosed with a couple of fibroid tumors (softball, tennis ball and ping pong ball sizes).
 I was advised that it was in my best interest that I have a hysterectomy since I was over 50 and they would not go away and my doctor said I risked the chance of bleeding to death if the condition worsened.
-At first I said yes to that then that little something told me not to do it, so I started my own research and found Vitalzym, well long story short, the last time I went to have my checkup in 2010 they could not find them :) I went to a different doctor and they even questioned that I ever had any, so these enzymes worked magic for me.
+At first I (agreed to the surgery) ... but then started my own research and found Vitalzym ... the last time I went to have my check up in 2010, they could not find (fibroids) ...
 They were there in 2009 and little less than one year after they disappeared...Truly Truly I say.
-Whoo Hooo, Thanks Vitalym another Praise story!!!
+Whoo Hooo, thanks Vitalzym another praise story!